What are the Dram Shop Laws?

 (2) allowed the minor to be served or provided any of the alcoholic beverages that contributed to the minor’s intoxication on the premises owned or leased by the adult.

-Thus, if an adult serves or provides alcohol to a minor who injures himself or someone else as a result of intoxication, the adult who served the minor can be held liable for damages.
+Thus, if an adult serves or provides alcohol to a minor who injures himself or someone else due to intoxication, the adult who served the minor can be held liable for damages.
 In the case of minors, the server incurring liability can be a private individual, not only a drinking establishment.
-Furthermore, many of the defenses that help to shield and protect businesses and private individuals from liability when serving an adult do not apply when a minor is served alcohol.
+Furthermore, many defenses that help shield businesses and private individuals from liability when serving an adult do not apply when a minor is served alcohol.

 What are the legal implications of the Act?

 The intent of this law is not to absolve the intoxicated driver of liability under the law.
-The victim of an accident can still sue the driver, and almost certainly will do so.
-What the law seeks to accomplish is to provide legal grounds to also hold the drinking establishment financially liable as well, provided the elements of the cause of action are met.
+The victim of an accident can still sue the driver and almost certainly will do so.
+The law seeks to provide legal grounds to hold the drinking establishment financially liable as well, provided the elements of the cause of action are met.
 After all, the drunk driver may be an uninsured motorist, which means that the plaintiff/victim would have little or no financial recovery if they had no other appropriate target for their claim.

 The elements of the claim:

 To recover damages against the serving establishment, the plaintiff has to show that:

 - the drinking establishment must have served an intoxicated person who was a danger to himself or others;

 - the intoxication of the illegally served customer must have been the proximate cause of an accident; and